pombreda/lepl/doc-src/index.rst

 LEPL - A Parser Library for Python 3 (and 2.6)
 ==============================================

-Introducing version 2.0 of LEPL.
-It has a new, more powerful core.
+Introducing version 2.0 of LEPL with a new, more powerful core.

 I am trying to keep LEPL simple and intuitive to the "end user" (the :ref:`example` shows just how friendly it can be) while making it easier to add features from recent research papers "under the hood".
-The combination of trampolining (which exposes the inner loop) and parser rewriting (which allows the parser to be restructured programatically) enabled powerful extensions without changing the original, simple grammar syntax.
+The combination of trampolining (which exposes the inner loop) and matcher graph rewriting (which allows the parser to be restructured programmatically) should allow further extensions without changing the original, simple grammar syntax.

 The aim is a powerful, extensible parser that will also give solid, reliable results to first--time users.
 This release is a major step towards that goal.

 Features